fuzzylogicxx/fuzzylogic/posts/2021-03-27-a11y-is-not-extra-effort-for-people-with-disabilities.md

 ---
 date: "2020-12-07T10:35:47.465Z"
-title: "A11y is not 'extra effort for people with disabilities'"
+title: "A11y is not “extra effort for people with disabilities”"
 description: "Strong agree with these sentiments on accessibility expressed by Max Böck and Andrey Okonetchnikov on Twitter."
 tags: [link, a11y, accessibility, keyboard, twitter]
 linkTarget: "https://twitter.com/mxbck/status/1335522161776332800"